Schur–Horn theorem

 In mathematics, particularly linear algebra, the Schur–Horn theorem, named after Issai Schur and Alfred Horn, characterizes the diagonal of a Hermitian matrix with given eigenvalues.
 It has inspired investigations and substantial generalizations in the setting of symplectic geometry.
-A few important generalizations are Kostant's convexity theorem, Atiyah–Guillemin–Sternberg convexity theorem, Kirwan convexity theorem.
+A few important generalizations are Kostant's convexity theorem, Atiyah–Guillemin–Sternberg convexity theorem and Kirwan convexity theorem.

 Statement

+The condition on the two sequences is equivalent to the majorization condition: $\vec d \preceq \vec \lambda$.

 The inequalities above may alternatively be written:

 The Schur–Horn theorem may thus be restated more succinctly and in plain English: